 Where a local government includes overland flow path mapping as a sub-category as part of a designated flood hazard area (i.e. not a separate overland flow hazard area), then the BAPs apply as per the "Land liable to flooding" section above.
+The BAPs may not apply to overland flow paths that are not mapped and designated in accordance with Section 8 of the Building Regulation as a flood hazard area.

-Example relevant BAPs Applicable b class/es uilding Able to be modified or dealt with in a planning scheme Where overland flow path is mapped part of a design above nated flood hazard a area - see 'Land liable to flooding' section NCC - Volume 1, Part F1 and Volume 2, Part 2.2 All No
+Example relevant BAPs Applicable building class/es Can be modified or dealt with in a planning scheme Where overland flow path is mapped part of a designated flood hazard area - see 'Land liable to flooding' section above NCC - Volume 1, Part F1 and Volume 2, Part 2.2 All No